mark-casey/KPM/README.md

 ```

  - Use MAAS to put an OS on the target hosts and set SSH key, set up IPMI... etc.
+     - Begin image import
+     - Add SSH key to the user in MAAS interface
+     - Enable DHCP and DNS from MAAS on the mgmt interface
+     - PXE boot instances

 # Things not yet done/tested:
  - add the target hosts to inventory and run kolla-ansible